pairshaped/curlingio-docs/docs/getting-started/best-practices.md

 If they select "Five" then they will receive a 20% discount.
 If all 5 members of the team do this, they will together pay the total team price for the league.

-If you have questions about setting up your leagues, please watch the following leagues tutorial before contacting support: https://youtu.be/LSuo6UbLBJ0
+If you have questions about setting up your leagues, [please watch our leagues tutorial before contacting support.](https://youtu.be/LSuo6UbLBJ0)

 ## Avoid Complex Discount Combinations